Payinnov/Payliko-Plugin-WooCommerce/README.md

 * [WooCommerce](https://woocommerce.com/) Version 7.2..
 * A PayInnov merchant account

-# How to install Payliko payment plugin in WooCommerce
+# How to install Payinnov payment plugin in WooCommerce

  - Backup your database before installing plugins.
 Please make sure you create backups.
  - Download the file payinnov_plugin.zip